|12 History and acknowledgments|

 I gave a presentation about Ipe at the Dagstuhl Workshop on Computational Geometry in 1995, and made a poster presentation at the ACM Symposium on Computational Geometry in Vancouver in the same year.
 Both served to create a small but faithful community of Ipe addicts within the Computational Geometry community.

-Ipe proved itself invaluable to me over the years, especially when we used it to make all the illustrations in our book "Computational Geometry: Theory and Applications" (Springer 1997, with Mark de Berg, Marc van Kreveld, and Mark Overmars).
+Ipe proved itself invaluable to me over the years, especially when we used it to make all the illustrations in our book "Computational Geometry: Algorithms and Applications" (Springer 1997, with Mark de Berg, Marc van Kreveld, and Mark Overmars).
 Nevertheless, the problems were undeniable: It was hard to compile Ipe on other C++ compilers and it only worked on 8-bit displays.
 It was only due to the efforts of Ipe fans such as Tycho Strijk, Robert-Paul Berretty, Alexander Wolff, and Sariel Har-Peled that the 1994 version of Ipe continued to be used until 2003.

 I was teaching myself C++ while writing the first version of Ipe, and it showed—Ipe 5 was full of elementary object-oriented design mistakes.
 When teaching C++ to second-year students at Postech in 1996 I started to think about a clean rewrite of Ipe.
 My first notes on such a rewrite stem from evenings spent at a hotel in Machida, close to IBM Tokyo in July 1996 (the idea at that time was to embed Ipe into Emacs!).
 It proved impossible, though, to do a full rewrite next to teaching and research, and nothing really happened until the Dagstuhl Workshop on Computational Geometry in 2001, where Christian Knauer explained to me how to use Pdflatex to create presentations.
 I realized that PDF was ideally suited for a new version of Ipe.